pingcap/docs-cn/tools/dm/troubleshooting.md

 4. Clean up downstream synchronized data.
 5. Use Ansible to [start the entire DM cluster](/tools/dm/deployment.md#step-9-deploy-the-dm-cluster).
 6. Restart data synchronization with the new task name, or set `remove-meta` to `true` and `task-mode` to `all`.

-## Skip or replace abnormal SQL statements

-If the sync unit encounters an error while executing a SQL (DDL/DML) statement, DM supports manually skipping the SQL statement using dmctl or replacing this execution with another user-specified SQL statement.

-When you manually handle the SQL statement that has an error, the frequently used commands include `query-status`, `sql-skip`, and `sql-replace`.

-### The manual process of handling abnormal SQL statements

-1. Use `query-status` to query the current running status of the task.

-    - Whether an error caused the `Paused` status of a task in a DM-worker
-    - Whether the cause of the task error is an error in executing the SQL statement

-2. Record the returned binlog pos (`SyncerBinlog`) that Syncer has synchronized when executing `query-status`.
-3. According to the error condition, application scenario and so on, decide whether to skip or replace the current SQL statement that has an error.
-4. Skip or replace the current error SQL statement that has an error:

-    - To skip the current SQL statement that has an error, use `sql-skip` to specify the DM-worker, task name and binlog pos that need to perform SQL skip operations and perform the skip operations.
-    - To replace the current SQL statement that has an error, use `sql-replace` to specify the DM-worker, task name, binlog pos, and the new SQL statement(s) used to replace the original SQL statement.
-(You can specify multiple statements by separating them using `;`.)

-5. Use `resume-task` and specify the DM-worker and task name to restore the task on the DM-worker that was paused due to an error.
-6. Use `query-status` to check whether the SQL statement skip or replacement is successful.

-#### How to find the binlog pos that needs to be specified in the parameter?

-In `dm-worker.log`, find `current pos` corresponding to the SQL statement has an error.

-### Command line parameter description

-#### sql-skip

-- `worker`: flag parameter, string, `--worker`, required; specifies the DM-worker where the SQL statement that needs to perform the skip operation is located
-- `task-name`: non-flag parameter, string, required; specifies the task where the SQL statement that needs to perform the skip operation is located
-- `binlog-pos`: non-flag parameter, string, required; specifies the binlog pos where the SQL statement that needs to perform the skip operation is located; the format is `mysql-bin.000002:123` (`:` separates the binlog name and pos)

-#### sql-replace

-- `worker`: flag parameter, string, `--worker`, required; specifies the DM-worker where the SQL statement that needs to perform the replacement operation is located
-- `task-name`: non-flag parameter, string, required; specifies the task where the SQL statement that needs to perform the replacement operation is located
-- `binlog-pos`: non-flag parameter, string, required; specifies the binlog pos where the SQL statement that needs to perform the replacement operation is located; the format is `mysql-bin.000002:123` (`:` separates the binlog name and pos)
-- `sqls`: non-flag parameter, string, required; specifies new SQL statements that are used to replace the original SQL statement (You can specify multiple statements by separating them using `;`)